lenoben/abschluss/README.md

 ## COMMIT IN-DEPTH DESCRIPTION

-- added the other preprocessor class implementations
+- added some more stopwords to [stopwords.txt](./Model/ModelFlow/configs/stopwords.txt)
+- modified [preprocessor combine method](./Model/ModelFlow/include/Preprocessing.hpp) to support collecting a specific file from the cloud
+> the file uri will be added later

 ## Discussions and insights